Cherreads

 Half an hour later.

-Having finished tampering with the Marauders' memories, Alan returned to the Whomping Willow through the same passage.
+After finishing his work on the Marauders' memories, Severus returned to the Whomping Willow through the same passage.

 He pointed his wand at a large branch.
 A blue flash shot from the tip.